trhacknon/trhacknon.github.io/_posts/2020-4-7-Dynamic-Invoke.md

 ### Shellcode Execution

 A Delegate is effectively a wrapper for a function pointer.
-Shellcode is machine code that can be executed independantly.
+Shellcode is machine code that can be executed independently.
 As such, if you have a pointer to it, you can execute it.
 SharpSploit already took advantage of delegates in order to execute shellcode in this way in the `SharpSploit.Execution.ShellCode.ShellCodeExecute` function.
 You could also execute shellcode using the `DynamicFunctionInvoke` method within DInvoke.
 Furthermore, you could use it to execute shellcode that expects parameters to be passed in or attempts to return a value.

 ## Integrating DInvoke into Tools